makwaijun/personalwebpagev2/content/Poetry/Poetry3.md

 Or to surrender to the moment
 and indulge in another's kink?

-In the candle-smoke, I suffocate
+In the candle-smoke, I suffocate.
-as a stoic discipline walls me in.
+Clouds of discipline wall me in,
 A prisoner of my own irrational morality.

 As my kingsized bed greets me
 the next morning, empty.